 - Use the ArcGIS Pro tool called Create Mobile Map Package from the Data Management Toolbox to create a mobile map package from one or more maps.
 With ArcGIS Pro 2.4 (or later), you can use this tool to set an expiration date on your mobile map package, as long as ArcGIS Pro is licensed with the ArcGIS Publisher extension.

 Note:If you'd like ready-to-use and regularly updated basemaps, locators, or network datasets for your area of interest, you can license StreetMap Premium data in mobile map package format.
 For details, see Add StreetMap Premium data.

-- Open an offline map to ensure it has not expired, determine whether it needs to be unpacked and load it into your application.
+- Open an offline map.
+Ensure it has not expired and load it into your application.